shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 When rolling Advantage x1, roll 1 additional die, and remove the lowest die.
 Advantage x2: 2 additional dice, remove the lowest 2 dice.
 This also works for Advantage x3, x4, etc.

-When rolling Disdvantage x1, roll 1 additional die, and remove the highest die.
-Disdvantage x2: 2 additional dice, remove the highest 2 dice.
-This also works for Disdvantage x3, x4, etc.
+When rolling Disadvantage x1, roll 1 additional die, and remove the highest die.
+Disadvantage x2: 2 additional dice, remove the highest 2 dice.
+This also works for Disadvantage x3, x4, etc.

 This way, Advantage and Disadvantage can be combined in more ways than just canceling each other out, and can be stacked on top of each other.